raibisch/ESP32_ABL/README.md

 Monitor and control your ABL-Wallbox with an WEB-Application and integrate it in your homeautomation software with simple REST-Interface (see example for DOMOTICZ below) for less than 10€.

-The user interface was designed very simply to enable switching between two charging currents (possible application: reduced charging current for operation with a PV system)
+The user interface was designed very simply to enable switching between two charging currents (possible application: reduced charging current for operation with a PV system).
+The two values could be individual defined in the 'config-data' page (for use without external setting via WEB-API, or as "HIGH/LOW Quit-Set" values)

-With the WEB-API the state and consumption values of the Wallbox could be monitored and charge-current could be set from external applications like homeautomation software.
+With the WEB-API the state and consumption values of the Wallbox could be monitored and charge-current could be set from 6A up to 16A in external applications like homeautomation software.

 Additional functions (Setup) in Web-Interface

-* CONFIG-DATA: set and store parameter and WiFi-credentials
+* CONFIG-DATA: set and store parameter and WiFi-credentials and the the "Quick-Set charge-current"
 * EVENT-LOG: Serial debug logging
 * OTA-UPDATE: Software update (Over the air update)
 * HISTORY: Set and Store total kW/h sum in internal FLASH